SysKitTeam/docs-point/releases/data-center/syskit-point-2023-4/point-2023-4-1-release-note.md

   * **The automation option in policy settings for all policies was renamed to Task Delegation**.
 The name better describes the process of delegating tasks and sharing the responsibility to resolve vulnerabilities among multiple users.
   * The policies settings screen was redesigned to provide more information at a glance - **grid with policies now shows the policy severity and policy status**.
   * For policies with a task delegation option, an **improved validation was added to ensure that the Collaborator role is enabled** if required for task delegation.
   * **A new action - Ask Members - is available on the Security & Compliance report for Orphaned workspaces**.
-It helps you to ask members of an Orphaned workspace to resolve the policy violation and suggest new owners.
+It helps you to ask members of an Orphaned workspace to resolve the policy vulnerability and suggest new owners.

 * **Two new columns added to the Manage Reviewers report**.
 You can find the **Email** and **Tenant Domain** columns in the columns chooser.
 The Manage Reviewers report is located in Settings > Governance > Access Review Options > Manage Reviewers.